-RAYMOND – Hinds Community College will have four fall graduation ceremonies on Dec.
+RAYMOND – More than 900 students earning nearly 1,300 credentials will graduate from Hinds Community College Dec.
 10 and 11 at the Muse Center on the Rankin Campus.

 The ceremonies include 10 a.m.
 Wednesday, Dec.
 10 for all Nursing and Allied Health graduates; 2 p.m.
 Dec.
 10 for other graduates whose last names begin with A-G; 10 a.m.
 Thursday, Dec.
 11 for graduates whose last names begin with H-N and 2 p.m.
 Dec.
 11 for graduates whose last names begin with O-Z.